ByAUJay

 How we deliver (90 days)

-• Map donor constraints, procurement, and SOC2/ISO 27001 control families.
+- We’ll start by outlining the donor constraints, procurement processes, and the SOC2/ISO 27001 control families.

 Implementation choices that improve ROI

-• Faster audits with “line-item, on-chain traceability” where every payout references an eligibility attestation and program budget, exportable to your ERP.
+- Audits?
+No problem.
+We’re speeding things up with “line-item, on-chain traceability” that connects every payout to an eligibility attestation and a program budget, making it super simple to export everything to your ERP.

 Governance, risk, and compliance (GRC) notes